gohugoio/hugo/content/contribute/documentation.md

 ### `code`

-`code` is the Hugo docs shortcode you'll use most often. `code` requires has only one required, named parameter: `file`.
+`code` is the Hugo docs shortcode you'll use most often. `code` requires has only one named parameter: `file`.
 Here is the pattern:

 ````markdown
 {{%/* code file="smart/file/name/with/path.html" download="download.html" copy="true" */%}}
 ```language
 A whole bunch of coding going on up in here!
-Boo-yah!
 ```
 {{%/* /code */%}}
 ````